ST10079125/Randiance-Hub-APP/README.md

    - Firebase Cloud Messaging (FCM) sends real-time updates for bookings and reminders.

 5. **Multilingual Support**
-   - Supports English and isiZulu.
+   - Supports English, Sepedi and Venda.
    - Users can select their preferred language in Settings.

 6. **Payments**